sachgits/accounts-docker/README.md

 		brew install gettext
 		brew link --force gettext

-To configure email server settings, please edit the "secrets" file and fill in the missing values after having run "make dotfiles"
+To configure email server settings, please edit the "secrets" file and fill in the missing values after having run "make secrets", then run "make dotfiles"

+Once the services have launched, open up your browser at beta-accounts.dina-web.net and log in with the default Accounts API user credentials from the 'envapi.template' file that you have used, usually user: admin@nrm.se and pass: admin#001.

 ### Other Settings